-4 Assumptions
+4 Assumptions and Clarification of Scope

-1.10 Usage assumptions
+4.1 Usage assumptions

-1.10.1 Remote system administrator
+4.1.1 Remote system administrator

-It is assumed that the DAC is used in the security mode 'high (factory default)'.
-The security mode will not be changed.
+It is assumed that the SI is used in the security level 'High (factory default)'.
+The security level will not be changed.

-The remote system administrator will read the available system administrator documentation and must be aware of the security policy of the organisation.
-The remote system administrator has to work in a security aware manner with the DAC.
+The remote System administrator will read the available System administrator documentation and must be aware of the security policy of the organisation.
+The remote System administrator has to work in a security aware manner with the SI.

-1.10.2 Local and remote users
+4.1.2 Local and remote users

-When secure print jobs are sent to the DAC, the user will specify a PIN of at least four digits and a maximum of six digits and, whether the job is printed or not, will delete the job on the same working day.
+When secure print jobs are sent to the SI, the user will specify a PIN of at least 4 digits and a maximum of 5 digits and, whether the job is printed or not, will delete the job on the same working day.
 Employees are aware of this requirement.

 The user will read the available user documentation and must be aware of the security policy of the organisation.
-The user has to work in a security aware manner with the DAC.
+The user has to work in a security aware manner with the SI.

-1.10.3 E-shredding
+4.1.3 E-shredding

-It is assumed that the E-shredding operation for print jobs and scan job data objects will not be disabled.
+It is assumed that the E-shredding operation for all copy, print and scan job data objects will not be disabled.

-1.10.4 Authentication
+4.1.4 Authentication

-1.10.4.1 Remote system administrator
+4.1.4.1 Remote system administrator

-The Océ System Configuration application is password protected.
+The Océ VarioPrint 2090 Settings Editor application is password protected.

-For the purpose of configuring the DAC prior to deployment, the DAC is delivered with a factory-default password.
-The remote system administrator will change the password before the DAC is deployed.
+For the purpose of configuring the SI prior to deployment, the SI is delivered with a factory-default password.
+The remote System administrator must change the password before the SI is deployed.

-The remote system administrator will not use a short or easy-to-guess password.
-It is assumed that a non-predictable sequence of at least five characters will be used.
-Additionally to these minimum requirements, the remote system administrator is advised to:
+The remote System administrator must not use a short or easy-to-guess password.
+Use a non-predictable sequence of at least 8 characters (ASCII[32-127]).
+Additionally, the remote System administrator is advised to: